 8. Create a separate file for the cover.
 For an ebook/Kindle, create the front cover only and save it as a jpg.
 For a printed book on CreateSpace, set up a full cover spread with the back, spine and front covers.
 Both Kindle and CreateSpace/Amazon have online tools you can use to make a cover.
 If you are using a local quick print shop like Staples you can leave out the spine.

 9. Uploading and publishing your book.
 If sending your book to Kindle then save it as an html file for the web.
 If you are going to print, export or save as a pdf file.
 Also export your cover file.
 Upload your book files to Kindle, or CreateSpace.com, CreateSpace is the print-on-demand, self-publishing side of Amazon.com, or take the two pdf files to a local quick print shop.
 If hosting on-line at Amazon, add descriptions, author bio, categories, keywords and price.
 Kindle and CreateSpace both have cover creator applications also.

 10. Launch and market your book though the popular social media channels; FaceBook, Linkedin, Twitter, Pinterest, your website, your email list and YouTube.
 The chapters can make great videos and blog posts.
 Give it out to potential and current customers.
-Make the book available on your website as a free pdf download.
+Make the book available on your website as a free or paid pdf download.
 Add a thumbnail of the cover and add a link to Amazon for purchasing.

 I will be also covering these topics in my Publishing Mastery 101 Membership Site where you also get access to all of my courses for a low monthly fee.
 Great way to get started